OfficeDev/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Lab.md

 # Fundamentals of Teams Development

-In this lab, you will prepare your computer for developing Microsoft Teams apps, learn the steps to package and test your application, build a basic Micorosft Teams Bot and a Microsoft Teams Tab.
+In this lab, you will prepare your computer for developing Microsoft Teams apps, learn the steps to package and test your application, build a basic Microsoft Teams Bot and a Microsoft Teams Tab.

 ## Table of Contents